Forest Ridge, Queensland: Education

 There are no schools in Forest Ridge.
-The nearest primary and secondary school to Year 10 is in Millmerran and the nearest secondary school to Year 12 in is Pittsworth.
+The nearest government primary and secondary school to Year 10 is Millmerran State School in Millmerran to the north-east.
+The nearest government secondary school to Year 12 is Pittsworth State High School in Pittsworth, also to the north-east, but it may be too distant for a daily commute with distance education and boarding school being alternatives.